 He was a strong fielder

-Most of the criticism of Jeter centers around the claim that he was a liability on defense.
+Most of the criticism surrounding Jeter centers around the claim that he was a liability on defense.
 That would be news to those who watched him play, as he was awarded five Gold Gloves, given to the best fielder at each position in the league.

 Jeter was unparalleled in his ability to make plays to his backhand side, jump, and throw a strike towards first.
 His 2004 catch as he dove into the crowd in a July game against the Red Sox showcased both his ability to track fly balls and his toughness.
 And “The Flip” in 2001 highlighted his uncanny field awareness.

 Jeter was a great offensive player and will deservedly be elected to the Hall of Fame.
 But there have been other shortstops who were better with the bat than the Yankees captain.
 For instance, Honus Wagner, who batted .328 and stole 723 bases over his career, was a more dominant force than Jeter ever was.
 Arky Vaughan, whose .318 average bests Jeter, would have comparable total had the prime of his career not been interrupted by World War II.
 Ernie Banks blasted 512 home runs, with his most productive years coming while playing the position.